spruceid/spruceid.dev/docs/homepage.md

 - [**Credible**](/docs/credible) - our lightweight credential wallet,
   demonstrating how DIDKit can be built into a native mobile app or web wallet and ready to be whitelabeled for a use-case-specific client application
-- **Rebase** - our reputation framework for lightweight, self-service verifications and control-proofs across platforms and systems. (*Documentation coming soon*)
-- **Kepler** - a key-governed solution for self-sovereign storage (the new S3!), providing a granular and decentralized Authorization model, robust replication and localization controls, and other next-generation features that Web3 developers will soon forget how hard it not to have yet.
+- **Kepler** - a key-governed solution for self-sovereign storage (the new S3!), providing a granular and decentralized Authorization model, robust replication and localization controls, and other next-generation features that Web3 developers will soon forget how hard it not to have yet. (*Separate documentation site coming soon*)

 Our goal is to make SpruceID useful, open, and versatile, which drives our design of each component to be modular and just complex enough to do the heavy